 http://www.psychologytoday.com/blog/resolution-not-conflict/201202/your-mind-has-extraordinary-powers.
 By accessing and neutralizing early traumatic experiences with these cutting-edge techniques, it may be possible to calm the bpd tendency to hyper-emotionality, though this is a hypothesis, not yet researched.

 Another hunch I have from energy psychology work is that borderlines are often psychologically reversed.
 That is, they are oriented toward staying miserable rather than toward happiness.
 I would love to see research on this hypothesis, especially since it is a condition that is easily treated with an intervention that takes generally less than a half hour.

 My posting on this topic is "Bad Luck or Psychological Reversal."
 It's at http://www.psychologytoday.com/blog/resolution-not-conflict/201202/bad-luck-or-psychological-reversal.

 I saw startling results using these energy treatment with a young boy who looked like he was on the path to bpd.
 He's still a sensitive young lad, but since treatment of his psychological reversal and the traumatic bullying incident at age three that had triggered it, the excessive drama and frequent emotional outbursts have ceased.
 He also went from being off-putting to very likable and loving.

 In another several cases, one of my colleagues, Dr. McQueen, has obtained extraordinary results in calming the tendency to react angrily with the use of a set of techniques called Body Talk.
-While Dr. McQeen combines Body Talk with several other techniques, Body Talk practioners are available in many places accross the US and the globe.
-Check out their website for more information or Google the name of where you live and Body Talk to find a local practicioner.
+While Dr. McQueen combines Body Talk with several other techniques, Body Talk therapists are available in many places across the US and the globe.
+Check out their website for more information or Google the name of where you live and Body Talk to find a local therapist.

 (3) Zero tolerance from family members for anger outbursts.